ola9292/fullstack-invoice-generator/README.md

 ## Motivation

 As a freelancer myself, I know how tedious and time-consuming invoice creation can be.
-Invoice Generator Pro was born from that frustration - a practical solution to eliminate the hassle of complex accounting software.
+Invoice Generator Pro was born from that frustration. a practical solution to eliminate the hassle of complex accounting software.
 Using my expertise in web development, I created this app to help others manage their invoicing with ease, so you can focus on what matters most: doing great work and growing your business.

 ## Screenshot